 The Chief Officer Team, which is led by the Chief Executive, have also considered the significant governance issues and principles facing the Council.
-These are evidenced in pages 6-12 of the document.
-Principles highlighted in Green reflect those which the Chief Officers assessed as being applied consistently well across the Council.
-Principles assessed as needing further improvement are detailed on pages 18-20.
+These are evidenced in pages 7-14 of the document.
+Principles assessed as needing further improvement are detailed from page 17.

-The Council's Audit Committee, provides assurance to the Council on the effectiveness of its governance arrangements, risk management framework and internal control environment.
+Our Audit Committee, provides assurance to the Council on the effectiveness of its governance arrangements, risk management framework and internal control environment.
 As part of this role the Committee reviews and approves the Annual Governance Statement.

-The six Overview & Scrutiny chairs have also considered and commented on issues within their respective committees' remit.
+The six Overview & Scrutiny Chairs have also considered and commented on issues within the remit of their respective committees.
 They expressed general satisfaction with the Annual Governance Statement.